Boredoom17/SmartCooking/README.md

 - Bounding box visualization for detected items

 **Supported Ingredients (13 total):**
-The model is trained to recognize common ingredients like vegetables, grains, proteins, and spices frequently used in Nepali cuisine.
+The model is trained to recognize common ingredients like vegetables, fruits that are frequently used in Nepali cuisine.

 ### 🎯 Recipe Matching System